 Much of the detail of Sowerby’s life and times has been uncovered through research conducted by the University's Professor of Sociolegal History, Kim Stevenson, who will be leading the discussion on 'Temperance in the Three Towns'.

 Born in Liverpool to the son of a landlord, Sowerby was brought up in Leeds where he rapidly rose through the ranks of the Leeds City Police receiving commendations for heroic rescues and arrests.
 Selected to head the Plymouth police force in 1892, Sowerby (29) was one of the youngest ever chief constables appointed nationally.
+He served until 1917 and died two years later.
 During his tenure at Plymouth, he earned the respect of the local populace by effectively tackling drunkenness, crime and bad behaviour head on.
 Sowerby’s long career with Plymouth was synonymous with several significant and high-profile events including the arrest of Mrs Pankhurst, temperance marches and campaigns.